 Traveling vs. Teaching

-I mentioned before that travelling has always been in my blood.
+I mentioned before that traveling has always been in my blood.
 Well, so was the teaching.
 I discovered my teaching passion when I was in at secondary school.
 As a geek (yes, I used to be a typical grade-grubber), I found helping others with their homework very enjoyable and rewarding.
 I was always around when someone needed my help with Polish, English, Chemistry or even Maths.
 My mom, my aunty and most of my cousins have been or still are working in education in some way.
-If you asked me what was first – teaching or travelling – the answer is Teaching.
+If you asked me what was first – teaching or traveling – the answer is Teaching.

 Why Teaching in China?

 My decision to teach English in China was not completely random.
 I did my Bachelor degree in Education at the university, worked as a teaching assistant (voluntary service) in a primary school for two years during my study and I always enjoyed working with kids.
 The last year of my study was crucial and at some point I had to decide what I was going to do once I graduate.
-I knew two things: I was the happiest person in the whole world when I was either travelling or teaching.
+I knew two things: I was the happiest person in the whole world when I was either traveling or teaching.
 One day, one of my Chinese friends advised me to go ahead and travel to China where I could develop both of my passions and skills.
 I asked Cez what he thought about it and he was like “Just go for it!”
 That was it.
 I sent my CV to a few Chinese schools located all over China (which you can find too in here), got my first interview, got the job on the spot, booked my flight ticket and I was off to go to China!